-A breast lift involves the elevation of the nipple/areola complex on a portion of the breast mound in order to preserve nipple sensation.
+A breast lift involves elevation of the nipple/areola complex on a portion of the breast mound in order to preserve nipple sensation.
 The form of the breast is also reshaped to a higher, more youthful appearance.
-There are multiple ways to perform a mastopexy and your surgeon will pick the procedure that fits your needs during the consultation.
+There are multiple ways to perform mastopexy, and your surgeon will choose the procedure that fits your needs during the consultation.

 Mastopexy or Vertical Scar Breast Lift: The vertical breast lift can be used in cases of moderate ptosis or for small breast reduction surgeries.
 With this technique, the incisions are placed only around the nipple and down the center of the lower portion of the breast.
 These incisions can be thought of as having a lollipop configuration.
 This procedure provides a pleasing, teardrop contour to your breast shape.
 The addition of a breast implant may be an additional procedure to create your ideal breast shape.